Motion to Take Note

 We know that the burden of care cannot simply continue to fall on hospitals.
 We need to move care into the home and the community.
 It was instructive to hear from the noble Lord, Lord Smith of Leigh, about how Wigan, as part of devo-Manc, is taking the lead in that initiative.
 Service integration needs to be underpinned by a joined-up workforce, as many noble Lords have said.
 That is why it is welcome to see the draft workforce plan launched by Health Education England.
 It includes the social care workforce, recognising the interdependencies between the two workforces.
 Many noble Lords, including the noble Baronesses, Lady Watkins and Lady Barker, asked about total staffing numbers.
 It is a topic we talk about a lot in this House, and I hope they will welcome the increase in training places for doctors and nurses.
 I should point out to the noble Lord, Lord Smith, that it also includes increased training places for emergency doctors.

 I turn to the social care Green Paper.
-I use this opportunity to reiterate the Government’s commitment to publish a Green Paper by the summer of this year setting out its proposals for the reform of social care.
+I use this opportunity to reiterate the Government’s commitment to publish a Green Paper by the summer of this year setting out their proposals for the reform of social care.
 It will be broad in scope and will look at the full range of issues relating to older people’s social care.
 To answer the noble Lord, Lord Pendry, it is intended to lead to a lasting solution.
 In developing the Green Paper, it is right that we take the time needed to debate the many complex issues, listen to the perspectives of experts and care users and try to build consensus, which has too often eluded us, so that the reforms can succeed.
 I look forward to engaging with all noble Lords in that process to take advantage of the golden opportunity to achieve lasting reform, as the noble Lord, Lord Pendry, said.
 The Green Paper will include action on carers.
 Many noble Lords asked about that.
 There will also be a carers action plan.
 I am not able to give a date on that, but I will write to all noble Lords when I am able to do so.

 As well as reforming care, we also understand that the NHS needs to change.
 The Secretary of State for Health and Social Care said that,